-Racism is an ideology and a set of practices based on ideas of inherent white 'racial' superiority that normalises control, domination and exclusion over people of colour, while legitimating privilege and oppression, having substantive effects on the organisation of our economic, political, and social lives.
+Racism is an ideology and a set of practices based on ideas of inherent 'racial' superiority that normalises control, domination and exclusion over people of colour, while legitimating privilege and oppression, having substantive effects on the organisation of our economic, political, and social lives.
 Read More >

 Microaggressions are everyday acts that serve to subjugate people of colour in more or less covert ways.
 For instance, this could involve asking 'Where are you really from?'